 Development proposals which would have a significant and harmful visual impact on the countryside surrounding the settlement of Marton will not be permitted, unless appropriate mitigation measures are put in place.

-Development must not have an adverse visual impact on the landscape setting of the World Heritage Site at Jodrell Bank.
+Development shall not have an adverse visual impact on the landscape setting of the World Heritage Site at Jodrell Bank or unacceptably harm views towards the site from the parish of Marton.